Study data suggests it affects 18 million men over the age of 20 in the United States.

 These words are enough to make any man nervous.
-It is a highly personal problem that many men find embarrassing or shameful to talk about.
+Erectile dysfunction is a highly personal problem that many men find embarrassing or shameful to talk about.

-Men who fail to seek treatment for erectile dysfunction often feel as though they are alone in their suffering but nothing could be further from the truth.
-As many as 40% of men experience some degree of erectile dysfunction by the time they reach 40 and the incidence rises as high as 70% by age 70.
+Men who fail to seek treatment for erectile dysfunction often feel as though they are alone in their suffering, but nothing could be further from the truth.
+A study on male aging found that as many as 40 percent of men experience some degree of erectile dysfunction by the time they reach 40, and the incidence rises as high as 70 percent by age seventy.

-Erectile dysfunction is incredibly common, but many men fail to learn even the basics about exactly what it is, what causes it, and what can be done.
+Erectile dysfunction is common, but many men fail to learn even the basics about exactly what it is, what causes it and what can be done to treat and prevent it.
 Keep reading to learn more about this condition and how you can best manage it.

-Also known as ED, erectile dysfunction is defined as the inability to achieve or maintain an erection firm enough for sex but what exactly happens?
-Inside the penis there are two long, cylindrical chambers called the corpora cavernosa which contain myriad blood vessels and tissues as well as one major artery in each of the two.
+Also known as ED, erectile dysfunction is defined as the inability to achieve or maintain an erection firm enough for sex.
+But what — exactly — happens?
+Inside the penis there are two long, cylindrical chambers called the corpora cavernosa, which contain a myriad of blood vessels and tissues, as well as one major artery in each chamber.

 When you become aroused, your brain sends chemical messages to the blood vessels in the penis, causing them to dilate or open, allowing blood to flow into the penis.
 As the pressure builds, the blood becomes trapped in the corpora cavernosa, keeping the penis erect.
 If blood flow to the penis is insufficient or if it fails to stay inside the penis, it can lead to erectile dysfunction.